All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 But here is the critical distinction: GLP-1 medications address physiological hunger.
 Emotional eating is driven by psychological hunger.
 These are two different systems, and medication addresses one but not the other. understanding GLP-1 therapy

 Emotional eating is using food to manage feelings rather than to satisfy physical hunger.
-It is one of the most common coping mechanisms in modern life, and it is not a character flaw.
+It's one of the most common coping mechanisms in modern life, and it isn't a character flaw.
 Food activates the brain's reward system, releasing dopamine and providing temporary relief from stress, sadness, boredom, loneliness, and even happiness.

 Common emotional eating triggers include: